Cincinnati-Design-LAB/architour/src/content/buildings/p-and-g-tower-bldg.md

 style: Post-Modern
 architect: Kohn, Pederson & Fox
 original_function: Office building - headquarters expansion
-significance: >-
-  While P&G originally desired to build the tallest building in Cincinnati, they were challenged by the City to build the best building instead.
-The innovative design created an anchor for the east end of the CBD as well as a symbolic gateway to the City from the east.
 unique_features: >-
   The building has a second level concourse that is connected to the original building by an elevated walkway.
 The concourse is a pedestrian street lined with services for P&G employees and terminates in a major dining space at the intersection of the twin towers.
 ---

+While P&G originally desired to build the tallest building in Cincinnati, they were challenged by the City to build the best building instead.
+The innovative design created an anchor for the east end of the CBD as well as a symbolic gateway to the City from the east.